 Legal Practice 2 - Part A

-Builds upon the course Legal Practice 1, focussing on the more advanced aspects of litigation and legal transactions.
+Builds upon the course Legal Practice 1, focusing on the more advanced aspects of litigation and legal transactions.
 It gives emphasis to professional responsibility and relevant ethical behaviour.
-The course is made up of a number of components and modules which cover a variety of areas of legal practice where communication, research, advocacy and legal transaction skill are utilised.
-Students undertake simulation and drafiting exercises and attend legal office placements in litigation and legal transactions.
+The course is made up of a number of components and modules which cover a variety of areas of legal practice where communication, research, advocacy and legal transaction skills are utilised.
+Students undertake simulation and drafting exercises and attend legal office placements in litigation and legal transactions.

 The course further develops awareness and refines the skills that lawyers need when conducting litigious matters.

 The course is made up of components and modules which cover a variety of areas where advocacy and legal transaction skills are utilised.
 These include Property Law Practice, Family Law Practice and Criminal Law Practice.